ItsAML/MarzbanExpiredUserRemover/README.md

 ## About

-This script is designed to automate the management of users in marzban api.
+This script is designed to automate the management of users using marzban api.
 It securely logs in to an admin panel, retrieves a list of expired users, and removes them from the system, all while providing detailed logging for each operation.
 It is a valuable tool for efficiently managing user accounts in a web-based environment.

 Feel free to modify and expand upon this description to better suit your project's specific goals and context.